 Come on down and welcome him to the West Coast.
 He's in the shop Monday through Thursday from 11am to 7pm.

 Mike is a McCabe’s fixture.
 In his nearly 30 years at our shop, he’s encountered just about every kind of repair you can think of -- from restoring a Civil War era Martin, to fishing out desiccated mice and rattlesnake rattles.
 So if your sound-hole is sounding stuffy, if your saddle has been slumping, if your heirloom needs exhuming, Mike is the luthier for you.

 Woodworking is Mike’s favorite part of the job.
 He’s a sucker for anything that requires a combination of chisels, woods, glues and clamps.
 He specializes in ukuleles.

-Come see Mike -- and his dog Quincy -- on Tuesdays, Thursdays, Fridays and Saturdays from 10am-6pm or on Wednesdays from 5-10pm.
+Come see Mike -- and his dog Quincy -- on Tuesdays, Thursdays, Fridays and Saturdays from 10am-6pm or on Sundays from 12-6pm.